 1:00 pm: Hase Temple

-After a nice lunch and a productive morning, it's time to take the Enoden Train to Hase Station to see Hase Temple, surrounding garden, caves and picturesque view of the Kamakura coast.
+After a nice lunch and a productive morning, it's time to take the Enoden Train to Hase Station to see Hase Temple, the surrounding garden, caves, and a picturesque view of the Kamakura coast.

-The Enoden Train Line is a light rail line that has 15 stations going from Kamakura to Fujisawa in Kanagawa.
+The Enoden Train Line is a light rail line with 15 stations going from Kamakura to Fujisawa in Kanagawa.
 The fare from Kamakura Station to Hase Station is 190 yen and takes less than ten minutes.
-The train is a cute and iconic ride that allows you to ride along the coast as well as see the smaller less touristy areas of Kamakura along the way.
+The train is a cute and iconic ride that allows you to ride along the coast and see the smaller, less touristy areas of Kamakura along the way.

-Once at Hase Station, a five-minute walk will take you to the entrance of the Hase Temple which has an eye-catching red lantern and pine trees front.
-The temple and surrounding area are filled with so many things to see it is the perfect place to leisurely roam around and soak in all the culture.
+Once at Hase Station, a five-minute walk will take you to the entrance of the Hase Temple, which has an eye-catching red lantern and pine trees front.
+The temple and surrounding area are filled with so many things to see; it is the perfect place to roam around and soak in all the culture leisurely.

-Finally, if you visit Hase Temple in early summer (mid June to mid July), you’re in for a treat: there is a section of the temple which has a path lined with over 40 kinds of hydrangea, making for a gorgeous and photogenic stroll.
+Finally, if you visit Hase Temple in early summer (mid-June to mid-July), you’re in for a treat: a section of the temple has a path lined with over 40 kinds of hydrangea, making for a gorgeous and photogenic stroll.

 2:30 pm: Kamakura Daibutsu